Den-moroz/SpinSphere-Game/Readme.md

 </div>

 - **Kotlin:** The primary programming language for developing the game logic and functionality.
-- **Jetpack Compose:** The game is built using Jetpack Compose for modern Android UI development.
+- **Firebase Authentication:** Firebase is employed for user authentication, supporting Google, Facebook, and email/password login.
 - **Retrofit:** Retrofit is used for making network requests and handling API responses.
 - **Room Database:** Room is utilized for local storage and managing game history.
 <hr>